 Climate change is a broad focus area that includes many areas ripe for innovation.
 For example, if you're developing sustainable food sources or alternative energy sources, developing governance models for policy, or focused on issues such as biodiversity or water access, you already fall within the climate change theme and should definitely apply.

 Again, we welcome entrepreneurs, technologists, scientists, and other experts from all disciplines to apply, and we will not require participants to only innovate in the climate change space.

 What moonshot innovation would you develop to solve a global grand challenge (environment, energy, water, food, health, disaster resilience, governance, learning, space, security, prosperity, or shelter) using exponential technology that would impact the lives of a billion people in the next 10 years?

 The winner of this challenge will secure a full sponsorship to attend the prestigious Global Solutions Program at Singularity University.
-The program runs from June 17 to August 17, 2017, and is held on the SU campus at the NASA Ames Research Center.
+The program runs from June 17 to August 17, 2017, and is held on the SU campus at NASA Research Park.

 Dates and timeline

 Pitch event: February 25, 2017

 Winners announced: February 25, 2017